-A stable careers programme Every school and college should have an embedded programme of career education and guidance that is known and understood by students, parents, teachers, governors and employers.
-Every school should have a stable, structured careers programme that has the explicit backing of the senior management team, and has an identified and appropriately trained person responsible for it.
-The careers programme should be published on the school's website in a way that enables students, parents, teachers and employers to access and understand it.
-The programme should be regularly evaluated with feedback from students, parents, teachers and employers as part of the evaluation process.
-2.Learning from career and labour market information Every student, and their parents, should have access to good quality information about future study options and labour market opportunities.
-They will need the support of an informed adviser to make best use of available information By the age of 14, all students should have accessed and used information about career paths and the labour market to inform their own decisions on study options.
-Parents should be encouraged to access and use information about labour markets and future study options to inform their support to their children.
-3.Addressing the needs of each student Students have different career guidance needs at different stages.
-Opportunities for advice and support need to be tailored to the needs of each student.
-A school's careers programme should embed equality and diversity considerations throughout.
-A school's careers programme should actively seek to challenge stereotypical thinking and raise aspirations.
-Schools should keep systematic records of the individual advice given to each student, and subsequent agreed decisions.
-All students should have access to these records to support their career development.
+1. A stable careers programme Every school should have an embedded programme of careers education and guidance that is known and understood by pupils, parents and carers, staff, governors, employers and other agencies.
+Every school should have a stable, structured careers programme that has the explicit backing of governors, the headteacher and the senior management team and has an identified and appropriately trained careers leader responsible for it.
+The careers programme should be tailored to the needs of pupils, sequenced appropriately, underpinned by learning outcomes and linked to the whole-school development plan.
+It should also set out how parents and carers will be engaged throughout.
+The careers programme should be published on the school's website and communicated in ways that enable pupils, parents and carers, staff and employers to access, and understand it.
+The programme should be regularly evaluated using feedback from pupils, parents and carers, teachers and other staff who support pupils, careers advisers Learning from career and labour market information Addressing the needs of each young person All pupils, parents and carers, teachers and staff who support pupils should have access to good-quality, upto-date information about future pathways, study options and labour market opportunities.
+Young people with special educational needs and disabilities (SEND) and their parents and carers may require different or additional information.
+All pupils will need the support of an informed adviser to make the best use of available information.
+Pupils have different careers guidance needs at and employers to increase its impact.
+During each Key Stage, all pupils should access and use information about careers, pathways and the labour market to inform their own decisions on study options or next steps.
+Parents and carers should be encouraged and supported to access and use information about careers, pathways and the labour market to inform their support for pupils in their care.
+A school's careers programme should actively seek 5.
+Addressing the needs of each young person different stages.
+Careers programmes should help pupils navigate their concerns about any barriers to career progression.
+In addition, opportunities should be tailored to the needs of each pupil, including any to challenge misconceptions and stereotypical thinking, showcase a diverse range of role models and raise aspirations.